YaqeenData/bank-system/README.md

 # bank-system
-A Python-based banking system that simulates account management, including deposits, withdrawals, transfersm and transaction history.
+A Python-based banking system that simulates account management, including deposits, withdrawals, transfers and transaction history.
 Built using OOP principles.